ThoughtWorksInc/stonecutter/README.md

 #### Starting an Nginx container

-To access the application you must run a reverse proxy, for example Nginx, that redirects to it, adding the following to the headers

-    "X-Real-IP: <proxy ip>"
-    "X-Forwarded-For: <proxy ip>"
-    "X-Forwarded-Proto: https"

-To use Nginx for this you need
+To start an Nginx container you need

 * an SSL certificate and key
 * a dhparam.pem file